xxu26/hs616/LectureQuestions.md

 * while (abs(x*x-y) >1e-10) x <- (x + y/x)/2
 * repeat {x <- (x+y/x)/2; if (abs(x*x-y) < 1e-10) break}
 * repeat {x <- (x+y/x)/2; if (all(abs(x*x - y) < 1e-10)) break}

+## Lecture 10b

+Which of the following statement is FALSE?

+* Shiny is a Python package that makes it easy to build interactive web applications (apps) straight from R.
+* Shiny apps have two components:a user-interface script and a server script.
+* The user-interface script controls the layout and appearance of your app.
+It is defined in a source script (ui.R).
+* The server.R script contains the instructions that your computer needs to build your app.